Bryanblount07/ticket-lifecycle/README.md

 <img src="https://imgur.com/qX2SgM6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Paste the link you were suppose to copy, Click create new ticket & fill out the fields.
+Then click create new ticket.
 </p>
 <br />